l3l0/tdd-architecture-talk-examples/README.md

-tdd-architecute-talks-examples
+tdd-architecture-talk-examples
 ==============================

-Examples from talks "Software Architecture and Thinking.
+Examples from talk "Software Architecture and Thinking.
 Raising TDD from the dead."